 Tort law in Maryland is constantly evolving.
-This area of the Help Center is designed to educate both our clients and other attorneys about the recent evolution in our law.
-If you are handling civil claims in Maryland, you should know these cases.
+This area of the Help Center is designed to educate our clients and other attorneys about the recent evolution in our law.
+You should know these cases if you are handling civil claims in Maryland.

-This is one resource of many our law firm provides online to help lawyers get better prepared for trial.
+This is one resource of many of our law firms provide online to help lawyers prepare for trials better.

 - Rankin v.
 Brinton Woods (2019) (for the first time, Maryland finds a nursing home arbitration clause unconscionable)